fscorrupt/awesome-stars/README.md

 - [Maintainerr/Maintainerr](https://github.com/Maintainerr/Maintainerr) - Looks and smells like Seerr, does the opposite.
 A library maintenance tool for Plex and Jellyfin.
 - [runtipi/runtipi](https://github.com/runtipi/runtipi) - Runtipi is a homeserver for everyone!
 One command setup, one click installs for your favorites self-hosted apps. ✨
 - [debridmediamanager/debrid-media-manager](https://github.com/debridmediamanager/debrid-media-manager) - Curate an inifinite media library
-- [lunarr-app/lunarr-go](https://github.com/lunarr-app/lunarr-go) - [WIP] Self-hosted media streaming server designed as an alternative to Plex, allowing you to monitor and manage your movie and TV show files on a headless server.
+- [lunarr-app/lunarr-go](https://github.com/lunarr-app/lunarr-go) - Self-hosted media streaming server designed as an alternative to Plex, allowing you to monitor and manage your movie and TV show files on a headless server.
 - [kekst/socialnuke](https://github.com/kekst/socialnuke) - best discord msg nuker is back / sponsored by uncle cheng
 - [Infisical/infisical](https://github.com/Infisical/infisical) - Infisical is the open-source platform for secrets, certificates, and privileged access management.
 - [Shelf-nu/shelf.nu](https://github.com/Shelf-nu/shelf.nu) - A free open source IT asset / Equipment / management and scheduling system.